 Range hood filters should also be kept clean for optimal performance.
 To do so, soak them in the sink with hot water, some dishwashing liquid and ¼ cup baking soda for 15 minutes, then scrub with a scourer.
 If they still feel greasy, place the filters into your dishwasher on a high temperature to further remove built-up grease.
 Leave to dry.

-Speaking of stovetops, if you don’t already use gas, discover the joys of natural gas cooking in your home here, and make the switch today.
+Speaking of stovetops, if you don’t already use gas, discover the joys of natural gas cooking in your home here.
 Or learn more about AGN and natural gas over on our AGN blog.

 This is the first in our three-part Spring Cleaning Guide.
 Read our sections on bedrooms and bathrooms, and other interior spring cleaning here.